-Staff who are required to quarantine at home due to COVID-19 exposure will be asked to get a COVID-19 test on or after Day 5.
+Students and staff who are quarantined due to COVID-19 exposure will be asked to get a COVID-19 test immediately and on or after Day 5.
 If the test on Day 5 is negative and they remain asymptomatic, then Community Engagement may clear them to return at Day 6.
 If the test is positive, they will need to follow isolation procedures for a positive COVID-19 case.

-If a close contact who is required to quarantine at home does not take a COVID-19 test, then they will need to quarantine for at least 10 days from the last day of contact with the COVID-19 case and self-monitor for symptoms for 10 days.
+If a close contact does not take a COVID-19 test, then they will need to quarantine for at least 10 days from the last day of contact with the COVID-19 case and self-monitor for symptoms for 10 days.
+All close contacts who are not fully vaccinated or are fully vaccinated and booster-eligible but have not yet received their booster dose and do not test must quarantine for the full 10 days.